If you are called for jury service in Scotland it will be to serve at a criminal trial, but you may be called to serve at a civil trial.

 Notice to potential jurors

 The notice to potential jurors tells you that you may be called for jury service at some time in the near future.
+You are being asked to be part of a 'pool' of people who can be called on.

 You should receive this document, approximately four weeks prior to the trial date.